imnotnoahhh/nightguard-site/privacy.en.md

 We only collect data with your permission or when strictly necessary to provide the service.

 ### 2.1 Data You Provide
-- Account (optional): Basic identifiers provided by Sign in with Apple (e.g., Apple’s anonymous identifier).
+- Account: Basic identifiers provided by Sign in with Apple (e.g., Apple’s anonymous identifier).
 - Feedback & Support: Any messages, screenshots, or contact details you send us.
 - Subscription: Status of App Store purchases/subscriptions via system APIs.